anveshkolluri93/validate-date/readme.md

 Give me a string and I'll tell you if it's a valid date.

-This package exports a single synchronous function that takes date as a “string” and two **optional** parameters, response type as a "booleanResponse"(booleanResponse=false by default) and date format as "dateFormat" (dateFormat=null by default, but see more details below) and returns a convenient response based on the user’s choice.
+This package exports a single synchronous function that takes date as a “string” and two **optional** parameters, the type of response as "responseType"(responseType="string" by default) and date format as "dateFormat" (dateFormat=null by default, but see more details below) and returns a convenient response based on the user’s choice.
 It also validates leap years.

 ## Install